Swissair: Grounding

+Controversy surrounding Corti's decision to ground flights

+An investigation by the Zurich branch of Ernst & Young into factors behind the grounding revealed that "...in contradiction to representations made by SAir Group, not just 14.5 million Swiss Francs, but around CHF50 million were available at the company's disposal on the morning of October 2, 2001".
+The report further stated that "Without the administrative inadequacies connected with the release of an escrow account, an additional CHF 73 million would have been available.
+Thus, overall, some CHF 123 million would have been available at SAirGroup, SAirLines, and Swissair."
+Former Crossair executive André Dosé, who also served as the first CEO of successor airline Swiss International Air Lines, stated in 2004 that this meant the grounding was not necessary and that Swissair could have likely continued flying until the financing for a successor airline would have been finalized, a view he reiterated in a 2021 interview.
+In his 2004 statement, Dose voiced the view that Corti and then-CFO Jacqualyn Fouse had lost oversight of Swissair's finances, accounting for this mismatch in perception of available funds.

+Mario Corti vehemently rejected the notion that Swissair and SAirGroup bank accounts together held more than 14 million Swiss francs in a public statement after the Ernst & Young report came out.

 Transition phase

 On 5 October, commercial flights on most routes were gradually resumed thanks to a federal emergency loan of over CHF 450 million.
-This occurred, in part, to ensure Switzerland's continued accessibility as a business location, and to establish a basis for the creation of Swiss.
-By preventing the complete collapse of Swissair, the other airline-related businesses of the group were spared collapse.
+This occurred, in part, to ensure Switzerland's continued accessibility as a business location and to establish a basis for the creation of Swiss.
+By preventing the complete collapse of Swissair, the other airline-related businesses of the group were likewise spared collapse.

-Following another federal repayable funding commitment of one billion francs, each of the 26 long-haul aircraft (MD-11s and A330s) and 26 medium-haul aircraft (A321s, A320s and A319s) were able to be transferred to Crossair / Swiss at the end of the winter schedule of 2001/02.
-On Easter Monday, 1 April 2002, the last flight of Swissair, flight SR145 from São Paulo, landed in Zurich.
+Following another federal repayable funding commitment of one billion francs, each of the 26 long-haul aircraft (MD-11s and A330s) and 26 medium-haul aircraft (A321s, A320s and A319s) were able to be transferred to Crossair/Swiss at the end of the winter schedule of 2001/02.
+On Easter Monday, 1 April 2002, the last flight of Swissair, flight SR145 from São Paulo, landed in Zürich.
 A 71-year-long chapter of Swiss aviation history thus came to an end.
 Between 1931 and 2002, Swissair transported more than 260 million passengers.
 The SwissairGroup (the name change from SAirGroup to SwissairGroup was announced in 2001 but never officially implemented) still existed as 'SAirGroup in Nachlassstundung' (German: Swissair in Administration) for several years until all assets were liquidated, including a large auction where many of the remaining Swissair assets, such as historic items, were auctioned.
-Today, Gategourmet continues as a subsidiary under the parent firm Gate Group.
+Today, Gategourmet continues as a subsidiary of Gategroup.